 The programs available in Tacoma are flexible.
 Based on an application that needs to be completed, as well as a full interview with a case worker, the tenant will be referred to some type of resource for their specific needs.
 What is offered to them will be the result of what was discovered during the Progressive Engagement model interview process.

-This is often referred to as a “Diversion” service in Pierce County.
-What will occur is that those tenants with a pay or quit notice (eviction letter) from their landlord can apply for help.
-If found to be qualified by the same Progressive Engagement interview referenced above, then money may be given to the resident.
+Referrals and information is usually obtained from the Clear Hotline (https://nwjustice.org/clear-hotline) or United Way 211 service.
+What will occur is that those tenants with a pay or quit notice (eviction letter) from their landlord can request information on eviction prevention resources and then maybe apply for help.
+If found to be qualified by interviews done and other factors referenced above, then money may be given to the resident.

 HUD, or Housing and Urban Development funding is mostly used to provide this assistance.
-The exact name will be Emergency Solution Grants.
+The exact source of the funds may be Emergency Solution Grants, which helps pay for the entire continuum of housing interventions.
 Each year some of this funding is provided to the region and is paid out on a first come and served basis to those that are qualified.
 Once the government funding is gone, then this particular program can't be used by low income families that are facing an eviction.

-However, when possible, the Piece County family that is facing a crisis can be provided a small amount of one time rental assistance.
+However, when possible, the Piece County family that is facing a crisis can be provided a small amount of one time rental assistance from a local agency.
 It can provide them time to address the root cause of the crisis.
 This also allows the client to access the local services in the region, such as a new or higher paying job, that will help them maintain their home.

 The grant based aid is offered at the discretion of a non-profit.
 They can use the money from this eviction prevention program to pay for motel rooms, offer very short term help for rent arrears, and much more.
 Some Tacoma Washington agencies use the ESG grants for coordinating legal services in the county.
 No matter what is offered, any assistance will also be very short term, and the situation will be re-assessed in a few weeks.
 The aid can stop at any time.